techgeek68/aws-cloud-fundamentals/Chapter08-Databases/labs/aws-RDS.md

     - Microsoft SQL Server
     - Db2

   - Scalability: Increase or decrease compute, memory, and storage resources with little to no downtime.
-Some database engines support storage auto-scaling to dynamically adjust capacity.
+Some database engines support storage auto-scaling to adjust capacity dynamically.

   - High availability and durability: Multi-AZ deployments ensure a highly available environment because of the synchronous replication between Availability Zones, together with automatic failover for minimally interrupted events.